bootsma/bootsma/README.md

 - 👋 Hi, I’m @bootsma
-- 👀 I’m interested in programming (C/C++/C#, Python, Java, MATLAB), art, cryptocurrencies, machine learning, medical imaging
+- 👀 I’m interested in programming (C/C++/C#, Python, Java, MATLAB), art, music, cryptocurrencies, machine learning, medical imaging
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently improving my knowledge of C# and reading essays on philosphy
-- 💞️ I’m looking to collaborate on anything interesting
+- 💞️ I’m looking to collaborate on interesting projects related to technology in art, imaging, healthcare, and augmented reality
 - 📫 How to reach me: bootsma at gmail.com

 <!---